 Always avoid the word “why” if you want to clarify the question behind the question or the goal behind the goal.
 Many people get the feeling that they have to be accountable if someone literally asks them why they want something.
 Make sure you have a nice package.
 Think for example: “You make me curious!
-I am very curious what this will yield.
+I am very curious about what this will yield.
 I would like to know more about that, can you tell me more about this? “

-Back to option number 9 and why you should be open to change.
+Back to option number 8 and why you should be open to change.
 Simply because there are so many options!
-Look at the internet and you will be dazzled by the quantity of opportunities offered.
+Look at the internet and you will be dazzled by the number of opportunities offered.
 You will maybe say, this is not for me and I do not want to be scammed.
 I say this is for everybody and you need guidance to find the right option.

 Here is my number 1 recommendation!

 You will work from home and become your own boss!
 Something you can start whilst still at your job as you can do it at your own pace in your own free time.
 You will be having your own website within seconds, without the need of designing it yourself, and you can choose from many.